ypan106/videogamebench/README.md

 6. [2D] [platformer] Kirby's Dream Land (DX for GBC)
 7. [2D] [puzzle] The Incredible Machine (1993)

+Note: There are three secret games in the test set which we do not release in this repo.
+We will run them on our side for new submissions.

 ### VideoGameBench `dev` set games
 DOS Games:
 1. [3D] [shooter] Doom